Early stages of collective cell invasion: Biomechanics: Young modulus threshold and adhesion in durotaxis

-By means of Eqs~(\ref{eq1})-(\ref{eq9}), we have simulated the evolution of a circular agglomerate of red passive non-active cells with embedded blue active cells placed in random positions.
-The only differences among cells are their stiffness thresholds: $E_{\theta c} = 1$ kPa (passive cells) and $E_{\theta m} = 15$ kPa (active cells).
-Non-active cells maintain equilibrium under substrate rigidity, while active cells respond to strain gradients generated by passive cells.
-The result is that active cells move towards the borders of the agglomerate and may leave it, as shown in Fig~\ref{fig1}.
-For further details, see Video S1.
+By means of Eqs~(\ref{eq1})-(\ref{eq9}), we have simulated the evolution of a circular agglomerate of cells with different YMTs: $E_{\theta c} = 1$ kPa (red non-motile cells) and $E_{\theta m} = 15$ kPa (blue motile cells).
+Non-motile cells maintain equilibrium under substrate rigidity, while motile cells respond to strain gradients generated by cells of the other type.
+The result is that motile cells proceed towards the borders of the agglomerate, as shown in Fig~\ref{fig1}.
+The aggregate breaks down in different ways depending on the initial distribution of cells.
+See Video S1 \cite{suppl}.